dmsc/fastbasic/README.md

 - Feels "alike" TurboBasicXL, with many of the extended statements.
 - Integrated editor and compiler.
 - A cross-compiler is available that directly compiles sources to Atari executables in any modern PC.
+- Statements for Player/Missile graphics and Display List Interrupts.

 For support, use the GitHub bug-tracker or see the AtariAge thread at: http://atariage.com/forums/topic/275698-fastbasic-summer-release/